Supercurrent flow in inhomogeneous superconductors: Introduction

 The impact of disorder on superconductivity has been the subject of theoretical and experimental research for decades.
 According to Anderson's seminal result \cite{Anderson}, the thermodynamic properties of a superconductor in the presence of potential impurity scattering do not depend on the ratio $l/\xi_0$, where $l$ is the mean free path and $\xi_0$ is the clean coherence length.
 In particular, the critical temperature, $T_c$, remains the same both in the clean ($l\gg\xi_0$) and dirty ($l\ll\xi_0$) limits, while the coherence length $\xi$ and response functions (superfluid stiffness, optical conductivity \cite{MB,AG59}, etc.) explicitly depend on the degree of disorder.
 The insensitivity of $T_c$ to disorder, usually referred to as Anderson's theorem, is valid for good metals with $k_\text{F}l\gg1$, where $k_\text{F}$ is the Fermi momentum.
 The interplay of disorder and Coulomb interaction weakens the effective attraction in the Cooper channel that results in a suppression of $T_c$ already in the first order in $1/k_\text{F}l$ \cite{Ovchina,Maekawa,Fin87,AntSkv}.
 This is the so-called fermionic mechanism of superconductivity suppression \cite{Larkin99}, when the system remains nominally uniform.

 Conventional theoretical approaches for describing disordered superconductors, such as the Ginzburg-Landau (GL) expansion \cite{Gor}, Eilenberger \cite{Eilenberger} and Usadel \cite{Usadel} equations, are based (often implicitly) on the conjecture of \emph{self-averaging}.
 The key assumption behind this approximation is that in the presence of homogeneous disorder the superconducting order parameter $\Delta(\br)$ can be replaced by its spatial average.
 Neglecting the emerging inhomogeneity of the order parameter, which is unavoidably introduced by impurities, can be justified for \emph{moderately disordered} superconductors with $k_\text{F}l\gg1$ \cite{SpivakZhou95,FS}.
 The effect of inhomogeneity becomes dominant for \emph{strongly disordered} superconductors with $k_\text{F}l\sim1$, in the vicinity of the superconductor--insulator transition (SIT) \cite{Fischer,Sacepe}.
 Emerging inhomogeneity of the superconducting state with increasing disorder was demonstrated numerically \cite{Ghosal}.

+Spontaneous formation of superconducting puddles in a nominally uniform metal opens a way to the bosonic mechanism of superconductivity suppression \cite{Larkin99,Sacepe}.
+In such a scenario, the macroscopic superconducting state arises due to the interplay of Josephson coupling between the islands and Coulomb repulsion effects \cite{FL98,FSL,PbQSMT}.

 Starting with a pioneering experiment \cite{Sacepe-STM}, spontaneous inhomogeneity visualized by the scanning tunneling microscopy/spectroscopy technique has been revealed in a number of disordered superconducting films (TiN, NbN, InO$_x$) \cite{Sacepe-STM2,Chand,Noat,Kamlapure,Cabrilet}, both on the metallic ($k_\text{F}l\gtrsim1$) and insulating ($k_\text{F}l\lesssim1$) sides of the SIT.